 by: Jacob Blount and Beth Finello, Ozarks First

-Full feature on this story can be found on the Ozarks First Website.
+The complete feature from KOLR-10 News can be seen on the Ozarks First Website.